jfields7/plot-tools/README.md

   functionality for plotting slices of data, derived variables, etc.
 * `image.py`: Defines the `Image` class, which can interpolate a 2D slice of `BinaryData` onto a Cartesian grid for simpler manipulation.
 Generally slower than `BinaryData`.
+* `tracker.py`: Defines the `Tracker` class, which can read and manipulate the data output by AthenaK's compact object trackers.

 Here are some limitations of the tools:
 * `BinaryData` streams data off the disk a mesh block at a time.
 While this is more